We bring the library to your class!

 - How can I make the most of the scholarly resources and learning centers at Berkeley?

-We help you incorporate the library into your course design
+We can help integrate the library into your online or in-person curriculum

 We can work with you to develop library components for your classes in anthropology:

-- Assign worksheets that encourage students to brainstorm topics in conversation with available resources, or that models how to request books from another library or use library resources while off-campus.
+- Assign exercises that encourage students to develop topics in conversation with each other and available resources, or that model how to use library resources while off-campus.

 - Assign an annotated bibliography so that students a) research earlier in the term and b) learn to identify types and quality of sources.